Meet the Board

 Advisors in Morocco

-The Manyatta Project began as an experiment: What if we built a children's library inside a traditional Maasai village, where the homes are made of earth and have no power or light?
-A place for the youngest ones, to start them early.
+The Manyatta Project began as a question: What if we built a children's library inside a traditional Maasai village, where homes are made of earth and have no power or light?
 Would anyone come?

 Ololchura Village

-In 2022, we began our pilot in the manyatta of Ololchura, near Sekenani, establishing the first children's library inside one of these traditional villages.
-With the blessing of the elders, we constructed it simply out of green iron sheets with concrete floor and curtains made from Maasai shukas (shawls).
-A plug-and-play solar on top provides power for lighting, making this the only lit structure in its village.
-Our question "Would anyone come?" was quickly answered, as the Manyatta Library was wildly popular from the start and became a community learning hub.
+We began this experiment in the manyatta of Ololchura, near Sekenani, establishing the first children's library inside a traditional Maasai village.
+We constructed it simply out of green iron sheets with concrete floor and curtains made from Maasai shukas (shawls), stocked with lots of nice children's books and art supplies.
+A plug-and-play solar on top provides lighting, making this the only lit structure in its village.

 Today, this little library is full of children day and evening.
-Like all good libraries, it has become a community hub, with preschool lessons (another first) and with elders managing village affairs, sharing indigenous knowledge, and holding storytelling nights.
-Since its opening, we've added a community water filter and, at the elder's request, are hoping to expand the library in 2025.
+It has become a community hub, with children's activities and with elders managing village affairs, sharing indigenous knowledge, and holding storytelling nights.
+We've added rainwater catchment and a community water filter.
+The elder is now asking to expand the library.
+This is a simple project that could be replicated in other villages.

-We launched a second Manyatta Library in the village near Ol Chorro White Rhino Sanctuary in Mara North.
-This library is round, in a local style, and has become as popular as the first one.
-Some of the residents here work as rangers at the sanctuary protecting endangered rhinos.
-This video gives a glimpse of both libraries.
+We launched a second Manyatta Library in the village at Ol Chorro White Rhino Sanctuary in Mara North.
+Some of the residents here work as rangers at the Sanctuary protecting endangered white rhinos.
+This library is round, in a local style, and has become as popular in its village as the first one.